Skip to main content

 function getClassDetails(cls: Constructor): ClassDetails

-Returns a clean summary of a class’s instance/static method names and counts.
+Returns a clean summary of a class's instance/static methods, getters, and counts.

 Returns